deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Well have you talked to *him* about it?"

 "Tried to.
 He always just nods and tries harder for a week or two – takes some leave to go visit her or something like that---an' then he falls right back into it, right?"
 Legsy shook his head.
-"It's like…that's part of the reason I admire 'im so much, he's a fuckin' machine in training, he's dedicated to gettin' stronger an' faster an' smarter, an' he could carry TWO of me by now I reckon.
+"It's like...that's part of the reason I admire 'im so much, he's a fuckin' machine in training, he's dedicated to gettin' stronger an' faster an' smarter, an' he could carry TWO of me by now I reckon.
 But I dunno if that'll keep up if she finally gets sick of 'im .
 I dunno WHAT'd happen to 'im if he lost her."

 He sat back and rubbed his chin, and looked out as rolling south Welsh hills swelled into view out the right window as the car climbed a hill.
 "I guess we just have to hope she doesn't."